Skip to content

 Why this matters for your claim

-When an insurer reviews a thin, self-completed form with an unclear sketch and disputed fault, the claim can stall, get questioned, or require additional evidence.
-When the file contains an adjuster’s report with a clear fault assessment, there is far less to argue about.
-The cleaner the evidence, the faster you are made whole.
+When an insurer reviews a thin, self-completed form with an unclear sketch and disputed statements, the claim can stall, get questioned, or require additional evidence.
+When the file contains an adjuster’s report with a clear technical opinion, there is stronger evidence to review.
+The cleaner the evidence, the smoother the process.

 Learn more about the adjuster-approved accident report and the online accident report flow.